Deopham History

 Phil Long, who forwarded this photo, says that Jack Keatley had quite a big milk round business based at their thatched cottage located in Hingham Rd, just up the road from Shaw’s Farm.
 There were about 5 garages to house the vans on site as well as a petrol pump.
 The Keatley children and their cousins are shown here in front of the van.

-This photo is taken from an EDP article of March 19th, 1960 which is posted in full here.
+The following photo is taken from an EDP article of March 19th, 1960 which is posted in full here.
 The children drank nothing but milk because the water was not safe (and possibly also because their father ran the local milk deliveries!).

 Long-Leverett Wedding